 P. Randolph Finch Jr. is the managing partner of the firm.
 He represents construction industry and other business clients.
 He has represented clients in numerous mediations, arbitrations, trials, writs, and appeals.
-Mr. Finch’s litigation practice includes public and private works construction cases involving mechanic’s liens, stop notices, and payment and performance bond claims; contract defaults; professional liability of architects and engineers; latent and patent defects in construction and design; extra work claims; changed conditions claims; delay, disruption, impact and acceleration claims; federal, state, and local agency bid protests; defense of construction related claims; enforcement of creditors’ rights and defense of debtors; business litigation such as shareholder disputes, contract interpretation and enforcement, unfair business practices, and California and federal False Claims Act litigation; and lender and vendor disputes.
+Mr. Finch’s litigation practice includes public and private works construction cases involving delay and disruption, mechanic’s liens, stop payment notices, and payment and performance bond claims; contract defaults; professional liability of architects and engineers; latent and patent defects in construction and design; extra work claims; changed conditions and differing site conditions claims; impact and acceleration claims; federal, state, and local agency bid protests; defense of construction related claims; enforcement of creditors’ rights and defense of debtors; business litigation such as shareholder disputes, contract interpretation and enforcement, unfair business practices, and California and federal False Claims Act litigation; and lender and vendor disputes.
 Mr. Finch represents policyholders and their insurers in insurance covered and coverage disputes, and provides business transaction and pre-construction services, including insurance, licensing, and bonding matters; joint venture agreements; construction management agreements; takeover agreements; formation and counseling of corporations and limited liability companies; shareholder and officer agreements; debt work out agreements; development issues; and general corporate counseling.

 Mr. Finch serves on the Board of Trustees of the Gillispie School, on the Board of Directors of Voices for Children and as an ex oficio member of clients’ boards of directors.
 His management experiences enhance his client representation as he is often called upon for business advice in addition to legal counsel.